CVE-1803-96/cybertoro/readme.md

-This directory is a summary of a doctoral program titled.
+This directory is a workflow of a doctoral program titled.
 "IoT: Bridging the gap between connectivity and security".